phetsims/perennial/doc/automated-maintenance-process.md

 complications):

 4. Learn about the change being applied, and try to anticipate what types of changes will be needed.
 What repositories will need to be patched?
-(Even if the patch on master was only for 1 repository, other repos might also need to be changed if your change depends on newer features).
+(Even if the patch on main was only for 1 repository, other repos might also need to be changed if your change depends on newer features).
 If it exists, having a SHA that does "all" of the changes is nice.
    What types of release branches do you anticipate needing changes?
 5. Create patches for each repo that needs to change,